The Day Ringo Starr Joined the Beatles

 Only two days after Pete Best was fired, the Beatles performed their first official gig with new drummer Ringo Starr.
 The concert took place at Hulme Hall in Birkenhead – a ferry 'cross the Mersey away from Liverpool – on Aug.
 18, 1962.

-But the controversy soon died down.
+The controversy soon died down.
 During their lunchtime gig at the Cavern on Aug.
-22, the group were filmed by Granada Television performing "Some Other Guy" for their Know the North program.
-The video, which is above, shows no dissent apart from someone shouting "We want Pete" at the song's end.
+22, the Beatles were filmed by Granada Television performing "Some Other Guy" for their Know the North program.
+The video, which is above, shows no dissent, apart from someone shouting "We want Pete" at the song's end.

 You Think You Know the Beatles?